Reviews Communities Blog FAQ Services Contact

 Income limits to watch:

 You should match each program’s structure to your goals and timeline.
-CalHFA’s Dream For All maximizes down payment help but trades that for shared appreciation at resale.
-SDHC and County loans accrue 3 percent simple interest and are fully deferred, which preserves your monthly cash flow while you live in the home.
-City programs can be faster because there’s no lottery, but funding can run out and purchase price caps are lower.
+CalHFA’s Dream For All maximizes down payment help but trades that for shared appreciation at resale, while SDHC and County loans offer simple-interest deferral that preserves your monthly cash flow.

 Pros and considerations: